prince consort of Queen Victoria of England (1819-1861)

 Unstoppered, lurked her strange synthetic perfumes,...

-a car driven by a person whose job is to take passengers where they want to go in exchange for money
+a car that is hired to take passengers where they want to go

 At the violet hour, when the eyes and back